 Minimalism is so much more than just owning less stuff, it is also about decluttering from anything that distracts you from your ultimate goals and purpose.

 If your goal is to build a better relationship with your spouse, spending less time at meaningless parties cuts out things that distract you from your spouse.

-The same can be said about social media, video games, or movies – anything that distracts you from your priorities.
+The same can be said about social media, your phone apps, video games, or movies – anything that distracts you from your priorities.

 Use minimalist principles to guide you in deciding how to schedule your time.
 Do one thing at a time and completely focus on it before you move to the next task.

 Allow yourself to be completely present with your family in the moment and then move to the next thing.

 Another minimalist principle is intentionality.
 This means making decisions on purpose.
 If you are going to buy something, make sure you actually need it.

 When your boss asks you to work more hours, ask yourself “At what cost?
 Does this help me meet one of my goals?”